-• Update the "Frequently Asked Questions" portion of the Department's website to explain rate making and the rate review process.
+- Post "Frequently Asked Questions" portion of the Department's website to explain rate making and the rate review process. - Post Rate Review webinar on the Department's website. - Post new visual rate review content for the Department's website.

 September 2012